Temporal solitons in a coherently driven active resonator: Results

 To experimentally characterize the stability of the pulse train, we filter out the driving laser and send the signal to a photodiode connected to an electrical spectrum analyzer (see Methods).
 The results are shown in Fig.~\ref{fig:RF}.
 The spectrum reveals a series of beat notes separated by the FSR of the cavity.
 The beat notes have a full width at half maximum of 1~Hz, limited by the resolution of the analyzer.
 We further characterize the pulse train by measuring the single sideband phase noise of a beat note around 37~MHz (see Fig.~\ref{fig:RF}c).
 It is compared to the same beat note of the RF pattern, the modulated driving laser and the output of the stabilized cavity in the linear regime.
-The latter is obtained when the cavity is stabilized in the existence region of ACSs but none are excited ($\delta_0=0.27$, see Fig.~\ref{fig_D_250}b).
-These measurements suggest that the phase noise of the soliton train is limited by the RF clock in the low frequency range and by the photodiode shot-noise for larger frequencies.
+The latter is obtained when the cavity is stabilized in the existence region of ACSs but none are excited ($\delta_0=0.3$, see Fig.~\ref{fig_D_250}b).
+These measurements suggest that the phase noise of the soliton train is limited by the RF clock in the low frequency range and by the noise of the driving laser at higher frequencies.
 Beyond 10\,kHz, and up to half the FSR, we measure a constant phase noise of around -100~dBc/Hz (not shown).
 Particularly interesting is the absence of spurious peaks on the soliton phase noise, as compared to both the driving laser and the linear state, highlighting the noise filtering capabilities of ACSs.
-The 50~Hz peak, for example, is much less pronounced on the soliton phase noise than on the other optical measurements (see inset).
-The linear cavity state is particularly noisy, possibly because of ASE, which further stresses that ACSs are robust attractors, as they shed the noise present on the background.
+The 50~Hz peak, for example, is much less pronounced on the soliton phase noise than on the other optical measurements (see inset of Fig.~\ref{fig:RF}c).
+The linear cavity state is particularly noisy, possibly because of ASE, which further stresses that ACSs are robust attractors as they shed the noise present on the background.
 These results prove the formation of a highly coherent soliton comb.
-We recall that, in these pulsed pump experiments, we used the 99/1 coupler as an input port to maximize the energy after the output coupler ($\theta_{\mathrm{out}}=10\,\%$).
-The exact same ultra-stable pulse train could be excited with an average input pump power as low as $300\,\micro$W by using the 90/10 coupler as the input port.